pattonsgirl/CEG2350/Exams/finalreview.md

 # Final Review for CEG 2350

-## Spring 2022
+## Fall 2022

 ## Da Rules

-**Final Exam: Monday 4/25**
+**Final Exam: Tuesday 12/6**

-- Available on Pilot 8:00 AM to 11:59 PM
+- Available on Pilot 8:00 AM to 10:00 AM
+  - You are not required to be in person, but it is best.
 - 1 attempt, 2 hours once started
 - Open note, open terminal
-- I will be in Oelman Hall 320 from 5:45 to 7:45 PM if you want to take the exam in the room

 ## Intro topics